haddocking/haddocking.github.io/education/powerfit/index.md

 with date and timing information.

 <a class="prompt prompt-info">
-  Open the density map, the *lcc.mrc* cross-correlation map, and the ten best-ranked solutions in Chimera.
+  Open the density map, the *lcc.mrc* cross-correlation map, and the 10 best-ranked solutions in Chimera.
 </a>
 <a class="prompt prompt-cmd">